The Stories of Strangers exhibition has finally opened!

 This is me aged 5.
 About the same age I first said I wanted to be an artist.
 Now, more than 40 years later I'm able to proudly announce the news of my very first SOLO EXHIBITION, 'Stories of Strangers'.
 The exhibition will be in March/April 2020 over 2 weeks held at the beautiful Artspace on the Concourse in Chatswood, Sydney.

 ‘Stories of Strangers’ project turns the tables on what the art is all about and instead asks you, the viewer tell the story you see through your own unique lens.
 Anything that inspires you - a story, poem, memoir, observation inspired by the art is welcome.
-You don't need to be good at writing, spelling or grammar, just be able to string a few words together for someone else to read.
+You don't need to be good at writing or grammar, just be able to write down what you feel or see or imagine and be willing to share it with the world.
 All ages and abilities welcome!

 It’s hoped that a diverse audience will share their stories and highlight the differences and similarities in how we see the world, through the art.
 It's also just a fun way to give life to the characters in the art and get a sense of how other people see the world.